For all the (chosen) peeps and your adjacents, latkes, smoked salmon, and caviar on an epic Hanukkah Board to celebrate the holiday. Shall we?

-Can I Use Something Other than Potato Latkes?
+Can I Use Something Other than Potato for Latkes?

 YES!
-Though we most often associate latkes with regular white potatoes, there are latkes make with other vegetables.
-So if your health and dietary restrictions exclude regular white potatoes, you can try latkes made from sweet potatoes, which are not related to potatoes at all, beets, carrot, and even zucchini.
+Though we most often associate latkes with regular white potatoes, there are latkes made with other vegetables, usually a starchy root vegetable that can be shredded.
+So if your health and dietary restrictions exclude regular white potatoes, you can try latkes made from:

 We found cauliflower latkes, pictured above, and in the lower right corner of the board, shaped like what else?
 Flowers.